godssleepiestkitty/Natron/Documentation/source/guide/getstarted-installation-linux.rst

 .. image:: _images/linux_install_07.png
    :width: 30%

-Then comes the standard license agreement, Natron and it's plug-ins are licensed under the GPL version 2.
-You can read more about the licenses for each component included in Natron after installation (in Help=>About).
+Then comes the standard license agreement, Natron and its plug-ins are licensed under the GPL version 2.
+You can read more about the licenses for each component included in Natron after installation (in Help= >About).

 .. image:: _images/linux_install_08.png
    :width: 30%